zeldin/Mega99/README.md

 run Mega99 without `mega99sp.bin`, but then many features become unavailable, including all OSD functionality and the ability to load ROMs from zip files.

+ROMs, and `mega99sp.bin`, are searched for first on the external SD card, and then on the internal.
+If there is a directory MEGA99 in the root of the SD card, it is searched before the root directory for the file.

 ## Peripherals